Long range random walks and associated geometries on groups of polynomial growth: Geometries for random walks with long range jumps

-\begin{defin} We say that a map $N: G\ra [0,\infty)$ is a norm, if We say that it is a quasi-norm, if there exist a constant $A$ such that \end{defin} \begin{rem} The quasi-norms constructed in this paper have two additional properties.
+We say that it is a quasi-norm, if there exist a constant $A$ such that \end{defin} \begin{rem} The quasi-norms constructed in this paper have two additional properties.
 They are symmetric ($N(g)=N(g^{-1})$, $g\in G$) and $N(e)=0$. \end{rem}

 \begin{exa} The maps $g\mapsto |g|$ and $g\mapsto \|g\|$ associated to a generating tuple $(s_1,\dots,s_k)$ as above are norms. \end{exa}